Praveen-Dsouza/youtube_clone/README.md

 # YouTube Clone
+YouTube Clone - Elevating Your Online Video Experience 🎥

 Welcome to React YouTube Clone project! 🚀 In this project, I have leveraged the power of ReactJS, Redux, and Tailwind CSS to create a high-performance web application that replicates the popular YouTube platform.
 Our focus goes beyond the basics – we've implemented advanced concepts like debouncing and caching to ensure a seamless and responsive user experience.

-## Live Demo
+## Live Demo 🌐
-- See the live demo of MovieMinds: https://react-yt-clone.web.app/
+- See the live demo of Youtube Clone: https://react-yt-clone.web.app/

-## Key Features
+## Key Features 🚀
 🎬 YouTube-Like Experience: Explore a familiar interface with features like video playback, comments, and a sleek video recommendation system.

 🚀 ReactJS & Redux Mastery: Dive into the world of ReactJS and Redux, witnessing a scalable and efficient application architecture.